Feonic delivers more than typical in wall speakers

 Infection Control Audio Technology: Feonic technology has no moving parts, requires no maintenance, is impervious to moisture and humidity and resistant to MRSA and other airborne infection.
 An ideal choice for PA in clean room and other locations like food preparation where hygiene is vital.

-Kiosks, Digital Signage, Out of Home Advertising and Transport Information Points: As Feonic technology is powerful enough to drive surfaces and structures from the inside.
-Both sides emit sound so grilles, or speaker vents are not required, reducing vandalism, avoiding water ingress and allowing cleaner visual lines.
+Kiosks, Digital Signage, Out of Home Advertising and Transport Information Points: Feonic technology is powerful enough to drive surfaces and structures from the inside.
+Both sides emit sound so grilles, or speaker vents, are not required.
+Hiding the sound source reduces vandalism, avoids water ingress and allows cleaner visual lines.
 Bus shelters, public toilets and other public places can have totally invisible speakers.
-Effectively waterproof speakers due to being inside the glass, metal or plastic structure.
+Effectively waterproof speakers due to being inside the glass, metal, wood, plasterboard or plastic structure.
 No cleaning issues to worry about, just the original undisturbed smooth surface.

-Museum Display Case Sound: Add restrained audio to the glass surfaces of museum display cases and cabinets.
-Mount one of our smaller audio devices on the inside of the display case glass to provide music, sound effects or spoken language (perhaps many languages?).
-Maybe the sound of a harp or other musical instrument.
+Museum Display Case Sound: Add immersive audio to the glass surfaces of museum display cases and cabinets.
+Mount one of our smaller F4 audio devices on the inside of the display case glass to provide music, sound effects or spoken language (perhaps many languages?).
+Maybe the sound of a harp or other musical instrument exhibited inside the case.
 As the sound decays quickly only those closest to the glass will hear the sound.
 And no need for potentially dirty headphones.
 No untidy grilles or visible boxes.